d3x-at/sd-parsers/README.md

             raw_parameters=parameters,
         )

-# you can use multiple manager objects with different parsers
+# you can use multiple manager instances using different parsers
 # caution: the order of parser entries matters!
 # here, the DummyParser will ignore its input and always return a result,
 # resulting in the AUTOMATIC1111 parser to never be used